asyncapi/modelina/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!
+If you made any contributions please help keep this table up to date by writing `@all-contributors please add @<username> for <contributions>` in the PR/issue if you contributed!